-Another is a section of the A.T. starting from Jones Meadow at the top of Viking Mountain Road and heading north, which provides a number of great view points along its length.
+Another is a section of the A.T. starting from Jones Meadow - an old strip mine site - at the top of Viking Mountain Road and heading north, which provides a number of great view points along its length.
 This can be made into an elongated loop by using an alternate section of the A.T.

 And one longer loop - but still doable as a day hike - consists of a climb up the Hickey Fork trail, returning via the White Oak trail and FS 465 (with an optional out-and-back to Camp Creek Bald's summit).
 This one will include the waterfall an can be done in either direction.

 This is just an overview of the trails in the area.
 For more information, visit the Trails page.

 Aside from the parking areas and the fire tower on Camp Creek Bald, there are no developed visitor facilities in the area.
 You will find most trails are signed and blazed trails; however, backcountry experience should be considered a requirement for accessing the deeper trails away from the parking areas.

 Many folks, especially those interested in local Civil War history, would be familiar with this area not because of its hiking trails, but because of what happened near here in the Winter of 1863.
 Dubbed the "Shelton Laurel Massacre", 13 civilian members of the Shelton family who originally settled the Big Laurel Creek valley were taken prisoner and killed by Confederate soldiers, accused of being Union sympathizers.
 You can find a good description of the story on this site, but be aware that it does generate a popup advertisement.